alpertayfun/ipdata/README.md

 Hello ,

-This is ipinfo for using via terminal.
+This is ip geolocation information for using via terminal.

-You must get your access token via ipinfo.io before using.
+You must get your access token via vendor website before using.
 </br>
 </br>